quantumgardener/qg.blog/content/notes/Mediabank.md

 				- High Street
 					- 63 - McDonalds

-I don't use the IPTC Country, State/Province, City, Location fields at all[^4].
+I have a metadata template that I use to populate the top 3 levels into the IPTC Country, Province/State and City fields.

 If I can't determine a location with specificity, I'll set the lowest category I can.
 For example, a photo taken in a car whilst travelling in Victoria, without GPS, will be tagged `Australia | Victoria.`